-For the sake of convenience, we’ve broken this list into 6 subsections:
+For your convenience, this list has seven subsections:

 - Important Documents